yclas/guides/docs/Welcome.md

 # How is Yclas organized?#

  - 📖 Docs - In this documentation you can learn how to work with our software and get started.
-- 😺 [Github](https://github.com/yclas) - We use GitHub for errors and pull requests
+- 😺 [Github](https://github.com/yclas) - We use GitHub for developers' contributions.
  - 📝 [Blog](yclas.com/blog) - We update our blog on a weekly basis.
 Here you can find information on our latest updates and info on latest marketing & business realted topics.
  - 🗣 Social Media - This is the informal place for Yclas users.
 Follow us for daily updates & great tips, strategies and recommendations on [Twitter](https://twitter.com/Yclascom) and [Facebook](https://www.facebook.com/yclascom/).